Drag13/react-learning-course-short/PROGRAM.md

 - Put the new component into the footer
 - When clicked, it should log into the console next text: `redirecting user to the next {link}` where `{link}` should be a's href

-## 4 Lecture: Change Detection
+## 4 Lecture: Detecting changes

 ### Key points:

 - What is change detection
+- Two ways to track changes
 - How it works in React (simplified)
-- React not rendering my changes examples
+- Typical mistakes

 ### Home task: